hashicorp/terraform-google-consul/CONTRIBUTING.md

 # Contribution Guidelines

-Contributions to this Blueprint are very welcome!
+Contributions to this Module are very welcome!
 We follow a fairly standard [pull request process](https://help.github.com/articles/about-pull-requests/) for contributions, subject to the following guidelines:

 1. [File a GitHub issue](#file-a-github-issue)